 There are a lot of costs you need to consider, from R&D and legal fees to staff and agency support.
 Shopify estimates that a one-person startup costs $18,000 to launch, with bigger businesses having to spend even more to get started.

-While you can fund your business using your own cash and savings (this is known as bootstrapping), if you need a lot of money, you’ll need funding.
-You can get funding in two different ways, either by finding an investor, or by applying for a grant, either from the US government, a charity, or a third-party provider
+While you can fund your business using your own cash and savings (this is known as bootstrapping), if you need a lot of money, you’ll need a startup funding organization.
+You can get startup funding in two different ways, either by finding an investor, or by applying for a grant, either from the US government, a charity, or a third-party provider

 There are many benefits to registering your startup in the USA.
 There are fewer taxes to pay, it’s a very technology-friendly country, and you have access to a wide range of customers and suppliers.
 Not only this but there are a lot of startup grants on offer in the US too.